 The other thing to make sure to do is to coat the burger with a little oil or non-stick cooking spray before grilling.
 Unlike the baked burgers, this adds a tiny bit of oil to the mix, but it prevents the burgers from sticking to the grill as they are more moist than a store-bought frozen burger.

 At the end of the day, this burger is definitely intended to be baked or pan-fried vs. grilled.
 I have grilled these burgers and they're just as delicious, but a little more work is involved to get the texture just right!

 How do I make sure my vegan burger doesn't fall apart?

-Two things help to make this veggie burger stick together.
+Two things help this quinoa black bean burger stick together.

 One, don't forget the flax egg as this truly helps bind the veggie burger ingredients together.

 Two, make sure to mash the beans until a thick paste forms.
 Leaving a few whole beans is okay as I know this adds to the texture of the burger, but the majority should be smooth to bind the patty together.

 Can I store these burgers as leftovers?

 You most certainly can!
 I store the burgers in the fridge for 2-5 days and reheat in the microwave for 30 seconds when I'm ready to eat them.